Pillar of Marketing

 Understanding and Communication: Building Trust

-Sales needs to be able to trust the leads that marketing provides through inbound strategies and other channels.
-Marketing must believe sales works the leads it generates to the best of their ability.
+Sales need to be able to trust the leads that marketing provides through inbound strategies and other channels.
+Marketing must believe sales work the leads it generates to the best of their ability.
 But how do they know if they never talk to each other?

 Real conversations that consistently produce results are the best way to increase sales and marketing alignment.
 Attending meetings together, working on common lingo, and understanding each person’s values is the foundation on which a successful alignment strategy is built.

 Alignment won’t happen without the realization that both teams are working toward the same big-picture goal.
 Showing return on investment (ROI) for trade shows and advertising campaigns, successfully rolling out new products, developing new markets, closing sales faster, and increasing revenue are all goals that sales and market share.

 The responsibility of unifying sales and marketing so they function together rests on everyone involved.
 Top management down to the new marketing assistant needs to keep the goals at the tops of their minds.

 A huge school of sardines, packed together.
 Scientists call these behavior “bait ball”.
 The fishes stay together to escape the attack of predators like sharks, dolphins, and other sea creatures.